GreallyLab/gaiaAssociation/README.md

   -s, --specificLoci
 ```

-Masking Region: a bed file in a a .txt format containing a set of regions that you want to subset every OCR region by.
+Masking Region: a bed file in a .txt format containing a set of regions that you want to subset every OCR region by.
 For example, a set of regions around the TSSs of a list of particular genes.
 This will reduce the OCR regions to just those that overlap with this given set of regions.
 This can be used to detect cell-specific + site-specific enrichment differences.

 ```
   -m, --maskRegion